ugoproto/ugo_py_doc/docs/Importing Data into Python.md

     - Data preprocessing.
     - Building models.
     - Visualization.
-- There exists standards and best practices to use pandas.
+- There exists standards and best practices to use Pandas.

 ```python
 # Import pandas